Arkansas Urban Legends

 Haunted Texarkana Ghost Walk

 Years ago, crime, gambling and prostitution ruled both sides of Texarkana.
 The Haunted Texarkana Ghost Tours explore this local history, complete with stories of whispering ghosts, dark shadows and bloody murders.
-These 90-minute walking tours take place outdoors and begin at the Lindsey Railroad Museum.
+These 90-minute walking tours take place outdoors.